This Haunted Road Trip Will Lead You To The Scariest Places In Pennsylvania

 Remember that chill of terror that ran down your spine as you hid under the blankets as a kid, peeking out so you wouldn’t miss the scariest part of a horror flick on TV, but afraid of what might happen next?
 Enjoy chilling moments once again when you embark on this haunted road trip in Pennsylvania that may bring you face-to-face with the paranormal.
 Are you brave enough to face the most haunted places in Pennsylvania?

-When you’re ready to hit the road, click here to create directions for the road trip, starting at your location.
+When you're ready to hit the road, view the Google Map directions.

-Pennsylvania's arguably one of the most haunted states in America.
-Alas, fitting every haunted spot into this spooky road trip simply isn't possible.
+Pennsylvania is arguably one of the most haunted states in America.
+Fitting every haunted spot into this spooky road trip simply isn't possible.
 The itinerary, however, will take you to some of the scariest places in Pennsylvania.
 Add stops to your itinerary.
 Remove stops.
 Or, mix up the order of your road trip.
 However you plan it...have fun!

 Start your haunted journey at Hill View Manor in New Castle, at the top of the list of scariest places in Pennsylvania.
 Originally a home for court-ordered mental patients and the elderly with nowhere to go when it opened in 1926, Hill View Manor eventually became solely focused on caring for the elderly before it shut in 2004.
 During its long history, Hill View Manor saw countless natural deaths and suicides.
 One hundred bodies are said to be buried on the site while their spirits still roam the facility.
 The most famous ghost, Mary Virginia, had a great love of dolls and is often seen wandering the building.
-Here's the official website for Hill View Manor.
+This is definitely one of the best haunted attractions in Pennsylvania.
+Here's the official website of Hill View Manor.

 Enjoy a production at the Mishler Theatre in Altoona, but expect to be entertained by far more than the actors and actresses on the stage.
 Named after its one-time owner, the Mishler Theatre was so loved by Mr. Mishler that his spirit is said to remain there today.
 Theater-goers often tell of smelling cigar smoke, a favorite of Mr. Mishler, and seeing the smoke spiral upwards but no one's there.
 Some have even seen Mr. Mishler walk into a wall, where the door to his office once stood, and disappear.
 Will your ticket to the Mishler Theatre include an impromptu meeting with Mr. Mishler's apparition?
+If you've been looking for "haunted locations near me," you won't find better!
 Check out the official website of Mishler Theatre.

 Editor's Note: Centralia is on private property, so please avoid trespassing.

-No haunted road trip would be complete without a stop in Centralia, a virtual ghost town with less than a dozen residents still remaining.
+Centralia is a virtual ghost town with less than half a dozen residents still remaining.
 An underground fire, which started in the mines in 1962, continues to burn in Centralia, drawing curious onlookers from around the state.
 Except for the homes in which the remaining residents live, the remainder of Centralia has been condemned and experts state that the fire could burn for several hundred more years.

 Local legend tells two different haunted tales of what happened on Van Sant Bridge - now known as Crybaby Bridge.
 In one tale, a man viciously murdered a woman and her infant on the bridge.
 His deed was repaid when he was hanged from the rafters of the bridge.
 Others tell a slightly different version of the story, asserting that the mother murdered her infant.
 Whatever the true story, visitors tell of seeing an apparition hanging from the covered bridge by a noose and of catching sight of the distraught mother looking for her child.
 The cries of an infant are also frequently heard.
 Learn more about Van Sant Covered Bridge.